apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 This would suggest that there's some sort of sweet spot in the number of layers.
 That makes a lot of sense.
 You need to have enough layers to do the task.
 This is essentially the recurrence-completeness argument in the paper above.

-You also can't have too many layers, or the training dynamics get wacky.
+There's another reason you can't have too many layers, the training dynamics get wacky.
 Even if vanishing or exploding gradients don't cause the run to diverge, numerical issues add noise to the grad update, slowing the training down.
-There is an exponential effect here as well.
+Worse, the noise might be biased.
+Yuck.
+Also the error compounds exponentially.
+So this causes it to saturate as well.

 So there's a sweet spot, a cutoff in the depth of model it makes sense to train.

 All of this is sorta handwavey.
 These two things explain the behavior we see in scaling layers.
 Training taller and thinner models is good, until it isn't anymore.
 But it's hard to say, causally, what is going on.
 We don't really know.
 Are we hitting a wall because scaling depth is no longer useful for the specific problem we're evaluating?
 Or is it because of training dynamics?
 To verify these two limitations are the problem, we would need to train a model that doesn't have these limitations.

 In any case, scaling depth seems to be [very important for long-context in-context learning](https://arxiv.org/pdf/2510.01098).
 Which is what agentic coding is dependent on, and the thing that we're trying to maximize as an industry.
 If we could train deeper models it would mean that agents can solve new problems that they weren't able to before, with higher reliability.
 So I would guess, despite the fact that scaling transformers with first-order optimizers continues to lead to improvements, that this is in fact a very prescient issue.

+So disregard the first (task-dependent) reason depth saturates.
+We will always have harder tasks that require deeper models.
+Agentic coding demands deeper models.

+So what if we could train deeper models?

 ### Why's It So Hard?

+### TODO: Add info from conversation with aria

-Language modeling architectures are a spectrum.
+Language modeling architectures are sort of a spectrum.
 On one end you've got RNNs, and the other you have transformers.
 RNNs have exploding grads (you must backprop through essentially infinite depth) and are thus impossible to train, but would scale efficiently to extreme context lengths in theory, if you can train one.
 Whereas on the other side you have transformers, which have stable grads of fixed depth, but scale poorly to long context lengths, which we have been finding increasingly efficient monkeypatches for ever since.

-I suppose that there are also weird things like diffusion transformers.
-I've not given as much thought to this, or to whatever other weird architectures you could come up with.
-Maybe there's something there, I haven't been thinking about it.

-But, regarding the RNN vs Transformer spectrum, I don't think such a thing as free lunch exists.
+But, regarding the RNN vs Transformer spectrum, I don't think such a thing as free lunch exists with normal optimizers.
 If it did, someone would have found it by now.
 In any case, I think the efficient sparse attention techniques we already have are close to as good as they're going to get.
-This is not to say that they're not worth working on, there are very practical gains to be had there.
-But we're not going to get an order of magnitude improvement over what we already have.
+This is not to say that they're not worth working on, there are very practical gains to be had.
+I'd expect we'll get like a single order of magnitude improvement over what we already have.

 I'm also not bullish on fixing RNNs.
-After all, it is intractible.
+After all, infinite depth under first order optimizers is intractible.
 You cannot backprop through infinite depth.
-Truncated Backpropagation Through Time is the standard for training RNNs in practice, but it poses many real problems and is not a viable way forward either.
-I do not see it as mathematically sound, and as far as I know neither does anyone else.
+Truncated Backpropagation Through Time is the standard for training RNNs in practice, but it defeats the entire point, poses many problems in practice, and I do not see it as a viable way forward.
+I don't think it's mathematically sound, and as far as I know neither does anyone else.

 But I do think that the "untrainable" architectures closer to RNN side of the spectrum are worth exploring.
 Zeroth-Order Optimization could make this possible.